Eyap53/UnityTemplate_URP/README.md

 - Auto format on push, using github Actions and dotnet-format.
 - The Unity project into a subfolder, with the starting packages for URP (including Shader Graph).
 - New input system basic layout set-up.

+I keep this project updated with the latest beta version (or official version if there is no beta).

 ## Unlicense